Most people who develop lymphoma do not have HIV. However:

 The symptoms of lymphoma depend on where your lymphoma is and what type of lymphoma you have.
 The most common types of lymphoma in people with HIV are high-grade (fast-growing), so symptoms can come on quickly, over a few weeks.

-Initially, most people find a lump or swelling, often in the neck, armpit or groin.
+The first thing people often notice is a lump or swelling, often in the neck, armpit or groin.
 This is a swollen lymph node (gland) where abnormal cells collect.
 If lymph nodes deep within your body swell, you can’t feel the lump from the outside but you might get other symptoms.

 In people with HIV, lymphoma is often found outside of the lymph nodes, for example in organs (spleen, liver, lungs, kidneys), bone marrow (the spongy tissue in the centre of your bones where blood cells are made), or body cavities.
-If you have lymphoma that grows in your abdomen (tummy) or bowel, you might get abdominal symptoms like abdominal pain, swelling, nausea (feeling sick), vomiting or diarrhoea.
+If you have lymphoma that grows in your tummy (abdomen) or bowel, you might get abdominal symptoms like abdominal pain, swelling, feeling sick (nausea), vomiting or diarrhoea.
 Lymphoma can also develop in the chest, which might cause a cough or shortness of breath.